Frequently Asked Questions

 In terms of courses, we currently cover the Isle of Wight.
 However, we may look to expand this coverage further afield in the near future, but we can offer support via electronic means to virtually anywhere.

 In terms of local authority or charitable costs, the possibility that people may need to go through the system more than once adds considerable cost in real terms to the providers of help and support.
 The 'Mind the Gap' course is aimed at building the independence of individual such that they are able to move forward in their lives and not repeat behaviours which could draw them into abusive relationships and the whole cycle starts again.
 Thus helping people only once must cost far less than helping them repeatedly.

 The 'Mind the Gap' course is not gender specific and is relevant to anybody who has been through an abusive relationship.
 However, we would not generally mix genders of participants on a course as this may cause discomfort and impair the ability of participants to fully engage with the course.
 However, we have two trainers, one male and one female, and if anyone is unhappy with one or other of them being in the room, they will happily leave and not take offence.

-04 How many participants are their on a course?
+How many participants are there on a course?